core-wg/senml-spec/draft-jennings-core-senml.md

 Thomson, John Klensin, Bjoern Hoehrmann, Carsten Bormann, and Christian Amsuess for their review comments.

-The CBOR Representation text was contributed by Carsten Bormann.
+The CBOR Representation text and CDDL  was contributed by Carsten Bormann.

 --- back